awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

    v1.10.1-eksbuild.11
    ```

    Compare this version with the minimum EKS Add\-on version in the previous section\.
-If needed, upgrade the EKS Add\-on to a higher version by following the procedure [Updating the Amazon EKS add\-on](managing-coredns.md#coredns-add-on-update)\.
+If needed, upgrade the EKS Add\-on to a higher version by following the procedure [Update the CoreDNS Amazon EKS add\-on](coredns-add-on-update.md)\.

 1. Add the autoscaling configuration to the **Optional configuration settings** of the EKS Add\-on\.